adgamerx/IMDB-api/README.md

 # IMDB-api

-This is an unoffocial API to scrape data from IMDB site...
+This is an unofficial API to scrape data from IMDB site...

 # How to get data